turntable-so/turntable/README.md

 ## 🔔 Stay up to date
-Lago launched its v0.1 on June 2nd, 2022.
+Turntable launched its v0.1 on August 2024.
 Lots of new features are coming, and are generally released on a bi-weekly basis.
 Watch updates of this repository to be notified of future updates.

 [Check out our public roadmap](https://turntable-so.canny.io/)